adt-dherman/DoomFire.kt/README.md

-The meat of the algorithm is in `DoomFireView#step()` which is driven by an [`AnimationTimer`](https://docs.oracle.com/javase/8/javafx/api/javafx/animation/AnimationTimer.html), a class provided by JavaFX. `step` updates a buffer which is a 2D array of palette indices, and `updateCanvas` converts those pallete indices into actual pixels on the canvas.
+The meat of the algorithm is in `DoomFireView#step()` which is driven by an [`AnimationTimer`](https://docs.oracle.com/javase/8/javafx/api/javafx/animation/AnimationTimer.html), a class provided by JavaFX.

+`step()` updates a buffer which is a 2D array of palette indices (0 being black, 36 being white, and intermediate indices representing a smooth gradient that passes through orange/red).
+Every time `step()` is called, values one row below propogate upward, often decaying into a slightly darker color index. `updateCanvas()` converts those pallete indices into actual pixels on the canvas.

 ## Troubleshooting